- What Personal Data Do We Receive?

 - Account Usage:

-- Meeting Hosts and Participants: Hosts and other participants in a meeting may be able to see your email, display name, and profile picture.
-Meeting hosts and participants can also see and (depending on the account owner’s settings) record or save meeting content, audio transcripts, messages sent to Everyone or to them directly, and files, whiteboards, or other information shared during a meeting.
+- Meeting Hosts, Participants, and Invitees: Hosts, participants, and invitees may be able to see your email, display name, and profile picture.
+Meeting hosts, participants, and invitees can also see and (depending on the account owner’s settings) record or save meeting content, audio transcripts, messages sent to Everyone or to them directly, and files, whiteboards or other information shared during a meeting.
 Hosts may also be able to see responses to Q&A and polls generated during the meeting.

 - Webinar Panelists and Attendees: Only panelists may be visible to attendees during a webinar, but attendees who agree to unmute can be heard by other attendees.
 If an attendee agrees to become a panelist during a webinar, they may be visible to other attendees, depending on settings.
 Panelists and attendees may be able to see the name of a participant who asks a question during a Q&A, along with their question, unless the participant submits the question anonymously.